novasquare-ailicia/ai_licia-core/CONTRIBUTING.md

-# Contributing to AI Licia Integrations
+# Contributing to ai_licia Integrations

 Thank you for considering contributing to this project!
 Your help is essential for making these integrations better for everyone.